In this article, we'll guide you through the essential process of planning your tables, which is a crucial aspect of any Knack app.

 However, in a business-to-business (B2B) scenario, your customers are companies, each consisting of individuals who work there.

 What kind of data am I working with?

 Who needs to log in?

-In a B2C scenario, the customer name, address, phone number, total spend, etc., are all data points that identify an individual - a single type of data.
-This individual needs to log in to view their orders, update their info, and more.
-That means we will create a user role for Customers.
+In a business-to-consumer (B2C) scenario, the customer's name, address, phone number, total spend, and other data points are all used to identify an individual.
+This individual needs to log in to view their orders, update their information, and perform other actions.

-If you’re creating an app for internal use only, where your customers would not be logging in, there’s no need for a user role.
-However, if you think there’s a chance you might open this app to customer access in the future as a portal, it’s easier to make a user role for your customers from the very beginning, as tables cannot be converted into user roles.
-You don’t have to give them login access or create passwords right away.
+Note: If you are developing an app for internal use only, without the intention of allowing customer access, there is no need to create a user role.
+However, if you anticipate the possibility of opening up the app to customers in the future as a portal, it is recommended to establish a user role for customers from the start, as tables cannot be converted into user roles.

 Sharing Data Between Tables in Views

-For example, in a customer portal, we have tables for Invoices and Customers.
-On our Invoice page in the Live App, we want to include Customer fields like the name and address.
+As an example, in a customer portal, we utilize tables for Invoices and Customers.
+On our Invoice page in the Live App, we aim to incorporate Customer fields such as the name and address.